Calgary mortgage updates and news provided by the Real Estate Partners Team at Re/Max First

 If you’re purchasing a new build, rental property, the builder may require that you put 20% down payment down at the time of the offer and the rest at “closing.”
 In this context, closing…

-1773 Views, 0 Comments
+3679 Views, 0 Comments

 Cracking the Code on New to Canada Mortgages

 Despite immigration slowing due to closed borders during the pandemic, the Canadian housing market has shown unprecedented strength.
-Rolling into the back end of the pandemic, the "endemic," we expect to see NEW TO CANADA MORTGAGE TIPS maximum numbers of new immigrants arriving in Canada.
+Rolling into the back end of the pandemic, the "endemic," we expect to see maximum numbers of new immigrants arriving in Canada.
 The Canadian government had approved many applications, and those candidates are now able to arrive.
 It will be more important than ever that New to Canada borrowers understand their mortgage options so that they can secure housing in their new home.

 Mortgages for newcomers to Canada